-Barring very uncommon complications of surgery, this should eventually make it easier both to conceive and to carry a child to term with less risk of negative consequences.
+Barring very uncommon complications of the surgery, this should eventually make it easier to conceive and carry a child to term with less risk of negative consequences.

-It is often wise to wait a couple of years after gastric sleeve surgery to become pregnant, however.
+However, it is often wise to wait a couple of years after gastric sleeve surgery to become pregnant.
 This is because the patient will, normally, be losing fat at a rapid rate.
 Once the patient is at her goal weight, it is best to stabilize and maintain that weight for some time before pregnancy is attempted.
 This increases the chance of health in both pregnancy and lifelong weight loss.
 The average cost of gastric sleeve surgery is around $16,800.

 Pregnancy after Weight Loss Surgery

 A common concern among women contemplating weight loss surgery is pregnancy.
 Does weight loss surgery affect fertility?
 It can — in mainly positive ways.
 Doctors say that obesity can negatively affect fertility, which is a cause for concern.